KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week I worked on additional screens, such as error screens, new action screens and their different states, etc. We also decided on the visual part of the mobile app design from all the options presented.
-I collected references for further design of the "sound recording" pages.
+This week I started working on the design style chosen by the whole team.
+I also drew additional screens with different parts of the interface that we need to perform certain actions or move around the application.
+I worked on different states of the screens in the new layouts.
+One of the elements is the calendar, which is located on the main screen and matches the goals and design of the application screen.
+Created screens with feedback like if the user lost internet connection or some error occurred while using the interface.

 ## Madiyar Mukushev